cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Excluding Recurrences
 ^^^^^^^^^^^^^^^^^^^^^

-In addition to excluding isolated date-time points or lists of date-time points from recurrences, exclusions themselves may be date-time recurrence sequences.
-Any partial date-time or sequence given after the exclamation mark will be excluded from the main sequence.
+Exclusions may themselves be datetime recurrence sequences.
+Any partial datetime or sequence after the exclamation mark will be excluded from the main sequence.

-For example, partial date-times can be excluded using the syntax:
+For example, partial datetimes can be excluded like this:

 .. code-block:: sub